Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    multipolygons in it are imported.

 The iMOD 3D Viewer can show fence diagrams.
-This only works when used in combination with the Deltares QGIS plugin
+This only works when used in combination with the iMOD QGIS plugin